Knight Moves (film): Plot

 In 1972 David and Peter face each other in a chess match.
 David, the loser, stabs the winner Peter with a fountain pen.
-The loser's savage attack on his childhood opponent after his public humiliation and defeat leads to the dissolution of his parents' marriage.
+The loser's savage attack on his childhood opponent after his public humiliation and defeat lead to the dissolution of his parents' marriage.
 His father leaves forever, and the boy finds his mother dying from suicide from a slashed wrist, yet he ignores her and retrieves his locked-away chessboard.
 The boy spends the next twenty years in and out of asylums and foster care and is never seen again.

 In the meantime, Peter becomes one of the youngest, most successful chess grandmasters in history.
 A brilliant yet troubled widower with a beloved daughter, he suddenly finds himself a suspect in his casual lover's murder.
-When more homicides occur, newly-appointed Police Captain Frank Sedman and his partner Detective Andy Wagner determine that a serial killer is at work.
+When more homicides occur, newly appointed Police Captain Frank Sedman and his partner Detective Andy Wagner determine that a serial killer is at work.
 As the chess master becomes more and more connected to the deaths, psychologist Kathy Sheppard is brought in to figure out if the chess prodigy is as innocent as he claims to be.